$50b modular data centre market driven by edge computing

 These advantages allow small-scale businesses to easily deploy and maintain their business operations with reduced capital expenditure.

 For example, Global Market Insights says many business sectors are spending large amounts of money on installing preventative maintenance solutions to predict component failures or downtime.
-However, modular facilities being portable in size and design do not require such costly tools to manage the system components and devices, further adding to the modular data centre market demand.
+However, modular facilities being portable in size and design do not require such costly tools to manage the system components and devices, further adding to the modular data center market demand.

-The rising demand for edge computing in business operations is set to further drive the modular data centre market share now and for the foreseeable future, as businesses are increasingly dependent on IT infrastructure that is cost-effective and close to the network source to provide better data transmission speed, accuracy, and security.
+The rising demand for edge computing in business operations is set to further drive the modular data center market share now and for the foreseeable future, as businesses are increasingly dependent on IT infrastructure that is cost-effective and close to the network source to provide better data transmission speed, accuracy, and security.

-“Edge computing differs from traditional data centres as they bring processing power from the centre of the network to the edge, closer to where the data is consumed by a computer, smartphone, or other devices by deploying smaller and decentralised servers,” states Global Market Insights.
+“Edge computing differs from traditional data centers as they bring processing power from the centre of the network to the edge, closer to where the data is consumed by a computer, smartphone, or other devices by deploying smaller and decentralised servers,” states Global Market Insights.

-There is a large number of companies involved in the modular data centre market, but the major players include Cisco, IBM, Baselayer Technology, LLC, Huawei, Hewlett-Packard Enterprise, Dell, Schneider Electric, SGI Corporation, IO Data Centers, LLC, BladeRoom Group, Vertiv, Cannon Technologies, Eaton Corporation, Flexenclosure, CommScope, Rittal, and Stulz, among others.
+There is a large number of companies involved in the modular data center market, but the major players include Cisco, IBM, Baselayer Technology, LLC, Huawei, Hewlett-Packard Enterprise, Dell, Schneider Electric, SGI Corporation, IO Data Centers, LLC, BladeRoom Group, Vertiv, Cannon Technologies, Eaton Corporation, Flexenclosure, CommScope, Rittal, and Stulz, among others.